“I don’t have a lot of downtime.”

 - Moderators may act on the behalf of the Dungeon Master, if none are online/available.

-- If NPC(s) such as children, mounts and pets, are accompanying the player, a modest lifestyle must be spent to cover them.
-Mount boarding and feed must be covered (unless mount is summoned from a find steed spell.)
+- NPC(s) such as children, mounts and pets, are accompanying the player, a modest lifestyle must be spent to cover them.
+Mount boarding and feed must be covered (unless the familiar or mount is from a summoned spell.)

 Activity | Description |